w-kuipers/UniqueID/README.md

 A simple and intuitive Python package for generating unique IDs.

-This package helps developers by giving them some "quality of life" features.
+This package helps developers by bringing them some "quality of life" features.
 Stop rewriting the same piece of code in every project.

 ## Installation